Online Universal Dirichlet Factor Portfolios: Empirical Results: Dirichlet factor portfolios

 \subsection{Nasdaq 100 Constituents}

 In this example we used a selection of 71 assets (listed cash equity) from the US stock market that are a subset of the Nasdaq 100 index constituents.
-Tickers that were part of the index as of June 6th, 2023 and had availability of daily price time-series data for at least 4,000 (a sufficiently large number) trading days were chosen as the asset universe.
+Tickers that were part of the index as of June 6th, 2023 and had availability of daily price time-series data for at least 4,000 trading days were chosen as the asset universe.
 The tickers were retrieved from the Nasdaq web page \cite{nasdaqWebsite} on the same date, 101 tickers were filtered using the above criteria to yield 71 tickers with at least the minimum threshold of price history.
-Daily price data was downloaded from EODHistoricalData's (a commercial service) end of day API \cite{eodWebsite} .
-We down-sampled the daily price data to a weekly time-series and used the weekly median price as the entry and exit price for the trading simulation.
+Daily price data was downloaded from EOD HistoricalData's (a commercial service) end of day API \cite{eodWebsite} .
+We down-sampled the daily price data to a weekly time-series and used the weekly median price as the entry and exit price for the trading simulation.\\

 Table \ref{factors} shows the computational functional form behind each of the factors shown in the charts.
 As we have access only to price data for this study, we limit the experiment to only price-based factors.
 As an example, the momentum factor is calculated as a function of the cumulative return of the asset (r).
-In this case, we cross-sectionally z-score the cumulative return (r) to date, winsorize the z-score between -6 and 6, exponentiate it and then truncate the result to be always greater than 1.
+In this case, we cross-sectionally z-score(Z) the cumulative return (r) to date, winsorize(w) the z-score between -6 and 6, exponentiate it and then truncate the result to be always greater than 1.
 These back of the envelope functions are meant to be easy to calculate and at the same time intend to mimic the factor target.
 They also need to adhere to the allowed values for a dirichlet distribution $\alpha$ parameter input.

 $S$ in the sharpe factor stands for the rolling sharpe ratio, which is computed using a 10 week span exponentially weighted moving average of the returns divided by the 10 week span rolling standard deviation of the returns.
-Rest of the function symbols are same as that in the Momentum factor.
 In each case the most recent available metric is used.
-We also illustrate a compound factor that is the geometric mean of the momentum and sharpe factor, that opens up the possibility of constructing functional forms that depend on a variety of factors.
+We also illustrate a compound factor that is the geometric mean of the momentum and sharpe factor, which opens up the possibility of constructing functional forms that depend on a variety of factors.